yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/stable-releases.md

 {{< note title="New release versioning" >}}

-Starting with v0, Yugabyte release versions follow a [new release versioning convention](../../versioning).
-Stable release series are denoted by `MAJOR.EVEN`, introduce new features and changes added since the previous stable release series and are supported for production deployments.
+Starting with v2.2.0, Yugabyte follows a [new release versioning convention](../../versioning).
+Stable release series are denoted by `MAJOR.EVEN`, introduce new features and changes added since the previous stable release series, and are supported for production deployments.
 Patch releases, denoted by `MAJOR.EVEN.PATCH`, include bug fixes and revisions that do not break backwards compatibility.
-For more information, see [Supported and planned releases](../../releases-overview).
+For more information, see [Releases overview](../../releases-overview).

 {{< /note >}}